ucasligang/machine-learning-ex/README.md

 # machine-learning-ex
-The machine learning program files.
+The machine learning program files from Stanford University.